On this page:

 - EES 6480 Plate Tectonics

-3 Courses from the following intensive summer field courses (2 credits each):
+Three courses from the following intensive summer field courses (two credits each):

 - EES 6170 Field and Laboratory Study of Coastal Processes

 - EES 6400 Glacial Geology